How does naloxone work in an overdose?

 Which products contain naloxone?

 At one time, naloxone was primarily given by emergency first responders as an injection.
 Today, newer and more user-friendly naloxone products have been approved by the FDA.
-These include nasal sprays and auto-injectors.
+These include nasal sprays which can be easily kept on hand.

 Names of brand name products available in the U.S. that contain naloxone as a single agent for opioid overdose include: